MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/quick-start-windows-10-linux.md

 title: Set up Linux containers on Windows 10
 description: Linux container deployment quickstart.
 author: taylorb-microsoft
-ms.author: jgerend
+ms.author: mosagie
-ms.date: 08/16/2019
+ms.date: 01/21/2025
 ms.topic: quickstart
 ms.assetid: bb9bfbe0-5bdc-4984-912f-9c93ea67105f
 ---

-# Get started: Set up Linux Containers on Windows 10
+# Get started: Set up Linux Containers on Windows

-The exercise will walk through creating and running Linux containers on Windows 10.
+The exercise will walk through creating and running Linux containers on Windows.

 In this quick start you will accomplish:

 1. Installing Docker Desktop
 2. Running a simple Linux container

-This quick start is specific to Windows 10.
+This quick start is specific to Windows 10 and Windows 11.
 Additional quick start documentation can be found in the table of contents on the left-hand side of this page.

 ## Prerequisites